UC3093C/uc3093c.github.io/_sources/exams/exam2/knowledge_sharing.md

 7. According to the chapter, what is more at the core of software engineering?

-    - a) Code
+    - A) Code
-    - b) People
+    - B) People

 8. Tribal knowledge is most accurately described as:

-    - a) Formally documented procedures
+    - A) Formally documented procedures
-    - b) Information known by individuals but not written down
+    - B) Information known by individuals but not written down
-    - c) Knowledge accessible to everyone in the organization
+    - C) Knowledge accessible to everyone in the organization
-    - d) Outdated documentation
+    - D) Outdated documentation

 9. What is the first step when a new engineer joins Google?

-    - a) They are assigned a project
+    - A) They are assigned a project
-    - b) They are assigned a mentor
+    - B) They are assigned a mentor
-    - c) They are assigned a machine
+    - C) They are assigned a machine
-    - d) They are assigned a office
+    - D) They are assigned a office

 10. According to the text, which of the following is the MOST important part of an effective team?

-    - a) Competitive spirit
+    - A) Competitive spirit
-    - b) Psychological Safety
+    - B) Psychological Safety
-    - c) Technical Expertise
+    - C) Technical Expertise
-    - d) Strong Leadership
+    - D) Strong Leadership

 11. **Fill in the Blank:** When trying to learn something new, you should always be _______________ questions.

 12. The principle of "Chesterton's Fence" emphasizes:

-    - a) Always removing obstacles immediately
+    - A) Always removing obstacles immediately
-    - b) Understanding the reason for something before changing it
+    - B) Understanding the reason for something before changing it
-    - c) Building new fences for security
+    - C) Building new fences for security
-    - d) Ignoring existing structures
+    - D) Ignoring existing structures

 13. What is the primary disadvantage of getting one-to-one help?

-    - a) Low bandwidth
+    - A) Low bandwidth
-    - b) Limited scale
+    - B) Limited scale
-    - c) High cost
+    - C) High cost
-    - d) Difficulty in finding experts
+    - D) Difficulty in finding experts

 14. What is the Google's Q&A internal platform called?

 15. What is the most important way to achieve a safe and welcoming environment?

-    - a) Having strict rules
+    - A) Having strict rules
-    - b) Group interactions to be cooperative, not adversarial
+    - B) Group interactions to be cooperative, not adversarial
-    - c) Having clear leadership
+    - C) Having clear leadership
-    - d) Having experts on staff
+    - D) Having experts on staff

 16.  **Select All That Apply:** Which of the following are examples of how Google engineers teach others?

-    - a) Office Hours
+    - A) Office Hours
-    - b) Tech Talks
+    - B) Tech Talks
-    - c) Teaching classes
+    - C) Teaching classes
-    - d) Reviewing Code
+    - D) Reviewing Code
-    - e) All of the above
+    - E) All of the above

 17. What is the primary goal of documentation?

-    - a) To serve as a paper trail
+    - A) To serve as a paper trail
-    - b) To help readers learn something
+    - B) To help readers learn something
-    - c) To satisfy compliance requirements
+    - C) To satisfy compliance requirements
-    - d) To track project progress
+    - D) To track project progress

 18. Google's internal documentation platform that integrates documentation with source code is called _______________.